 In addition to liabilities, the Statement of Financial Position and fund financial statements will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The District has three types of items which qualify for reporting in this category.
+The District has four types of items which qualify for reporting in this category.
 The first item, unavailable revenue from property taxes, arises under a modified accrual basis of accounting and is reported only in the Governmental Funds Balance Sheet.
 Delinquent property taxes not collected within 60 days of year-end are deferred and recognized as an inflow of resources in the governmental funds in the period the amounts become available.
 The second item is property taxes levied for subsequent years, which represent property taxes received or reported as a receivable before the period for which the taxes are levied, and is reported as a deferred inflow of resources in both the government-wide Statement of Net Position and the Governmental Funds Balance Sheet.
 Property taxes levied for subsequent years are deferred and recognized as an inflow of resources in the government-wide financial statements in the year for which they are levied and in the governmental fund financial statements during the year for which they are levied, if available.
-The third item is deferred inflows related to pension and OPEB activity as a result of the net difference between projected and actual earnings on plan investments and changes in proportionate share.
+The third item is a deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
+This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
+The fourth item is deferred inflows related to pension and OPEB activity as a result of the net difference between projected and actual earnings on plan investments and changes in proportionate share.